Update 3/27: The official plan is in place, and there were a couple of minor tweaks from my original map. I’ve updated this post.

 Terminal 2 has a customs facility, so Delta can not only operate its own flights there, but it can have its international partners there as well.

 Aeromexico and Virgin Atlantic, both partially-owned by Delta, will remain in Terminal 2 where they are today.
-Delta’s joint venture partner Virgin Australia will also move over there.
+Delta’s joint venture partner Virgin Australia will also move over there [update: for check-in only, aircraft will be at Bradley].
 Lastly, Aeroflot will go to T2 from the Bradley Terminal.
 That last one seems strange, but it could just be needed thanks to more airlines moving to Bradley.

 American Gets More Compact